Mr. and Mrs. North: Broadway and film

 Albert Hackett and Peggy Conklin had the title roles in the Broadway production Mr. and Mrs. North, which ran 163 performances at the Belasco Theatre from January 12, 1941, to May 31, 1941.
-Alfred De Liagre, Jr. produced and directed the play written by Owen Davis.
+Alfred De Liagre, Jr., produced and directed the play written by Owen Davis.
 Supporting actors included Philip Ober and Millard Mitchell.
 In that version, the North's apartment is located on Greenwich Place, Manhattan, realized in a scenic design by Jo Mielziner.

-The Owen Davis play became a 1942 MGM film (Mr. and Mrs. North), starring Gracie Allen and William Post, Jr. with Millard Mitchell repeating his role of Detective Mullins from the Broadway production.
-Others in the cast were Paul Kelly, Rose Hobart and Keye Luke.
+The Owen Davis play became a 1942 MGM film (Mr. and Mrs. North), starring Gracie Allen and William Post, Jr., with Millard Mitchell repeating his role of Detective Mullins from the Broadway production.
+Others in the cast were Paul Kelly, Rose Hobart, and Keye Luke.

 Radio

 Mr. and Mrs. North was a radio mystery series that aired on NBC and CBS from 1942 to 1954.
 Alice Frost and Joseph Curtin had the title roles when the series began in 1942.
-The characters, publisher Jerry North and his wife Pam, lived in Greenwich Village at 24 St. Anne's Flat.
+The characters, publisher Jerry North and his wife Pam, lived in Greenwich Village at 24 St. Anne's Place.
 They were not professional detectives but simply an ordinary couple who stumbled across a murder or two every week for 12 years.
 The radio program eventually reached nearly 20 million listeners.

 In 1946, Mr. and Mrs. North received the first Best Radio Drama Edgar Award from the Mystery Writers of America (in a tie with CBS's The Adventures of Ellery Queen).
 The program, which was broadcast once in 1941 and continuously from December 1942 through December 1946 on NBC Radio (for Woodbury Soap), and from July 1947 to April 1955 on CBS Radio (for Colgate-Palmolive and, later, Adler sewing machines), featured Carl Eastman (1941), Joseph Curtin (1942–53) and Richard Denning (1953–55) as Jerry North.
 Pam North was played by Peggy Conklin (1941), Alice Frost (1942–53) and Barbara Britton (1953–55).
 In his book, Radio Crime Fighters, Jim Cox wrote that the couple: